Yom Kippur

 Childrens Program

-Ida Noyes Hall - Lower Level
+Chabad House - Lower Level

 Description: Perk yourself up with the soaring words of King David’s Psalms, spirally ascending to a clamorous Hear O Israel followed by a dip into the Amidah—a quiet, contemplative prayer filled with Yom Kippur themes.